We Work Hard to Make Simple Yet Powerful Software.

 Since 2008, Tim Schiller has been an integral part of the ThoughtFarmer Development Team.
 Tim’s technical expertise includes .NET web development, Microsoft Windows and SQL Server management, and SharePoint administration.
 Tim has a Bachelor’s of Computer Science from the University of British Columbia.
 Tim’s technical side is balanced out by his musical talents, his interest in fitness and his love for the outdoors.Email

 Trevor has eight years of experience designing useful, usable and innovative web-based software.
-As a User Experience Designer for ThoughtFarmer, Trevor is responsible for ensuring new features work in a way people expect while ensuring the overall experience of the product remains consistent, intuitive and, dare we say, fun to use.
+As the Product Experience Manager for ThoughtFarmer, Trevor is responsible for ensuring new features work in a way people expect while ensuring the overall experience of the product remains consistent, intuitive and, dare we say, fun to use.

 His educational background is in Applied Psychology (Human Factors and Ergonomics tract) at Kwantlen Polytechnic University.
 When not working, he enjoys running, snowboarding, cooking and traveling with his family.Email